 Intermediate shaft bearing (IMS) failure!
 Is this a genuine concern or a worry over a few isolated incidents?
-If you were to ask a 996 owner that had one fail with catastrophic consequence, then I’m sure that they would say it’s a real concern however for everyone that has seen a problem there must be thousands that would say they have had nothing but joy from their Porsche with no issues whatsoever.
+If you were to ask a 996 owner who’s had one fail with catastrophic consequence, I’m sure they would say it’s a real concern however, for everyone that has seen a problem, there must be thousands who would say they’ve had nothing but joy from their Porsche with no issues whatsoever.

 What is an intermediate shaft and why are they used?

-Porsche have been using an intermediate shaft in their 911 engines since day one, the purpose of the intermediate shaft is to indirectly transmit drive from the crankshaft to the camshafts on both sides of the engine.
-By using an intermediate shaft Porsche were able to control chain travel speed through the use of differing gear sizes, which would in theory increase the service life of the timing chain.
-The original intermediate shaft used in the air cooled 911 models was a short shaft positioned towards the front of the engine and ran on solid bearing shells like those used for the crankshaft and conrods.
-Whereas the IMS used in the water-cooled models uses a much longer shaft, with the front end of the shaft using a plain bearing surface integrated within the oil pump housing, which is pressure fed oil for lubrication directly from the pump, these are not prone to any issue.
-Due to the design of the engine and crankcase, it was not possible to use this type of bearing at the rear of the shaft and Porsche used a sealed ball-bearing, this is where the problem occurs.
+Porsche have been using an intermediate shaft in their 911 engines since day one.
+The purpose of the intermediate shaft is to indirectly transmit drive from the crankshaft to the camshafts on both sides of the engine.
+By using an intermediate shaft, Porsche were able to control chain travel speed through the use of differing gear sizes, which would in theory increase the service life of the timing chain.
+The original intermediate shaft used in the air cooled 911 models was a short shaft positioned towards the front of the engine that ran on solid bearing shells like those used for the crankshaft or conrods.
+Whereas the IMS used in the water-cooled models uses a much longer shaft, the front end of the shaft is supported by a machined bearing surface integrated within the oil pump housing itself, oil is pressure fed directly from the pump providing a lubrication film between the moving parts,this end of the shaft tends to be trouble free.
+Unfortunately due to the design of the engine and crankcase, it was not possible to use this type of bearing at the rear of the shaft, Porsche instead, used a ball-bearing and this is where the problem occurs.
 The bearings used were a sealed race bearing, pre-packed with grease for lubrication (more commonly used as an external bearing) some reports may indicate this seal restricts oil flow to the bearing, others point more towards inadequate load capabilities of the bearings used as the main cause of failure.

 Porsche models that could be at risk of an IMS bearing failure

-All water cooled 911’s Boxster’s and Caymans from 1999 through to 2008 are at risk of suffering an IMS bearing failure, with the exception of the Turbo, GT2 and GT3 models which maintained use of the air-cooled style shaft.
+All water cooled 911’s Boxster’s and Caymans from 1997 through to 2008 are at risk of suffering an IMS bearing failure, this with the exception of the Turbo, GT2 and GT3 models which maintained use of the air-cooled style shaft.

 Tell tail signs of an IMS bearing failure